MaastrichtU-IDS/sulo-owl-pizza-tutorial/events/eswc2026/index.md

 ---
 layout: default
-title: ESWC 2026 Tutorial
-description: FAIR Ontology Engineering with SULO @ ESWC 2026
+title: FAIR Ontology Engineering with SULO @ ESWC 2026
 ---

-# FAIR Ontology Engineering with SULO: An ESWC 2026 tutorial

 ## Overview
 Designing high-quality ontologies that are Findable, Accessible, Interoperable, and Reusable (FAIR) remains a key challenge in